pokernook/web-cra/README.md

 ### Recommended Tools

 - Node.js 15.x
-- Docker Desktop (or an alternative container runtime and local Kubernetes cluster)
+- Docker Desktop (or an alternative container runtime)
 - VS Code

 Clone the repo, then run: